 - Relationship with Self: Grow in my trust in and knowing of myself and my ability to say “yes” and “no” authentically because when I make time to meet my needs I feel exponentially more energized to give to others.

 - Action Steps: Morning pages, meditation, deep breathing, recognize when I am being harsh with myself.

-- Home and Environment: Wrap up interior design on our home and install more greenery outdoors so that we David and I can use our gifts of hospitality more freely.
+- Home and Environment: Wrap up interior design on our home and install more greenery outdoors so that I can use my gift of hospitality more freely.

 - Action Steps: Install plants in the spring, make quick design decisions

 - Relationships: Cultivate new, deep friendships and invest time and attention in old friendships because I feel happiest when I’m connected.

 - Action Steps: Consider ways to connect with new friends like meet-ups, a book club, etc.

 - Fitness and Health: Find a primary care doctor and get in better shape by listening to my body because I want to be healthy and strong for myself and for my loved ones into old age.